mehulagg/gitlab/doc/administration/reference_architectures/10k_users.md

 is recommended instead of using NFS.
 Using an object storage service also doesn't require you to provision and maintain a node.

-It's also worth noting that at this time [Praefect requires it's own database server][Gitaly Cluster](../gitaly/praefect.md#postgresql) and that to achieve full High Availability a third party PostgreSQL database solution will be required.
+It's also worth noting that at this time [Praefect requires its own database server][Gitaly Cluster](../gitaly/praefect.md#postgresql) and that to achieve full High Availability a third party PostgreSQL database solution will be required.
 We hope to offer a built in solutions for these restrictions in the future but in the meantime a non HA PostgreSQL server can be set up via Omnibus GitLab, which the above specs reflect.
 Refer to the following issues for more information: [omnibus-gitlab#5919](https://gitlab.com/gitlab-org/omnibus-gitlab/-/issues/5919) & [gitaly#3398](https://gitlab.com/gitlab-org/gitaly/-/issues/3398)